-Some of the views shared by the participants were:
+Participants were allowed to share their views.
+These were some of the views shared by the participants:

-- One of the participants (fish processor) from Elmina pleaded with the fishermen to shun illegal fishing because it affects their fish processing businesses.
-She further encouraged the women to take firm action to avoid buying bad fish. - Another participant from Sekondi urged fishmongers to make use of the fish markets provided at the landing sites; and desist from selling fish in the sun.
+- 1. One of the participants from Elmina pleaded with the fishermen to shun illegal fishing because according to them it affects their fish processing business.
+She further encouraged the women to take firm action to avoid buying bad fish. - 2.
+Another participant from Sekondi urged the fishmongers to make use of the fish market provided at the landing site, and desist from selling fish in the sun.
 The processors should observe sanity in processing their fish.